CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models

-\textbf{Results.} As shown in \autoref{tab:rmbench}, beyond the clear improvement in code tasks (73.6 → 76.9), we found a surprising result: even though \our was trained only on code, it also improved in general (Chat, 80.6 → 83.0) and reasoning domains (Math, 75.0 → 79.9).
+To further assess the model, we evaluated \our on standard reward model benchmarks.
+Although \our was not designed as a general purpose reward model, testing it on these benchmarks still provides valuable insights.
+We used RM-Bench \citep{DBLP:conf/iclr/Liu0M00L25} to compare \our against \textsc{SkyworkRM} and \textsc{AceCodeRM}, as shown in \autoref{tab:rmbench}.
+Beyond the clear improvement in code tasks (73.6 → 76.9), we found a surprising result: even though \our was trained only on code, it also improved in general (Chat, 80.6 → 83.0) and reasoning domains (Math, 75.0 → 79.9).
 Previous research in SFT and RL has shown that including math or code data can boost a model's general abilities \citep{DBLP:journals/tmlr/PettySL25,ma2023training,li2025can, DBLP:journals/corr/abs-2507-00432}.
-Our results indicate that this extends to reward model training as well.
-Learning to evaluate code sharpens the model’s overall judgment, even beyond the code domain.
+Our results indicate that this also applies to reward model training.
+Learning to judge code sharpens the model's overall judgment even outside of the code domain.